WALA: Hypericum ex herba 5%, oil extract in peanut oil

 Dr. Heberer: St. John’s wort 10% oil, oil extract in olive oil

-In the middle of summer, around the time of St. John’s (June 24), from June to August, when the days are longest, the nights shortest and the warmth and light most intense, the golden yellow St. John’s wort flowers glow in the wild and sometimes in gardens.
-It is found throughout Europe and western Asia.
+In the middle of summer, around the time of St. John’s, from June to August, when the days are longest, the nights shortest and the warmth and light most intense, the golden yellow St. John’s wort flowers glow in the wild and sometimes in gardens.
+The plant is found throughout Europe and western Asia.

 The plant carries its flowers in umbel-like inflorescences.
 An overabundance of stamens sprays out from groups of five petals, 50–60 stamens per flower, which are fused together in three bundles at the base.
 The relationship of the flowers to light and warmth is immediately perceptible.
 The flowers spread lightness, cheerfulness and a strong gesture towards the world.